best-practice-and-impact/qa-of-code-guidance/book/generative_ai.md

     return mask
 ```

-I asked for one function, but because I was vague, and I also asked for 'quality standards' to be adhered to, CoPilot has given me a verbose, defensively-coded response.
+I asked for one function, but because I was vague, and I also asked for 'quality standards' to be adhered to (rather than verifying that by myself!), CoPilot has given me a verbose, defensively-coded response.
 I have in total:

 - 1 class (that contains only attributes)
 - 5 functions